-"Attending physician" means a physician licensed pursuant to Title 45 of the Revised Statutes who has primary responsibility for the treatment and care of a qualified terminally ill patient and treatment of the patient's illness, disease, or condition.
+"Attending physician" means a physician licensed pursuant to Title 45 of the Revised Statutes who has primary for the Terminally Ill.

+responsibility for the treatment and care of a qualified terminally ill patient and treatment of the patient's illness, disease, or condition.